0xcc-Since2016/AppliedEncipher/README.md

 # AppliedEncipher
+===
-This is a repository including self-realization of standard encryption.
+This repository including self-implementation of standard Encryption/Decryption.
+---